OdoemeGoodness/OdoemeGoodness/README.md

-- 👋 Hi, I’m @OdoemeGoodness
+Hi, Goodness here.
+A web3 developer
-- A software Engineering aspirant
+Software Engineering aspirant
-- 👀 I’m currently Learning Web3
-- 🌱and also learning Data Analysis on Coursera
-- 💞️ I’m looking to collaborate with experts to know more about Web3 and to access better opportunities in Tech.
+I’m looking to collaborate with experts to develop real-world solutions using blockchain and to access better opportunities in Tech.
-- 📫 How to reach me - Twitter @GOdoeme
+Reach me on Twitter via @GOdoeme

 <!---
 OdoemeGoodness/OdoemeGoodness is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.